 Year 1 Grantmaking

-When COVID-19 violently brazed the community, members of the Jewish Fund Teen Board possessed the maturity, empathy, and understanding to digest the full impact of this once-in-a-lifetime pandemic.
-From seeing a significant increase of desperately needed mental health services caused by quarantine and isolation to the effects of poverty due to unemployment rates comparable to the Great Recession, members of the board knew that in order to form an impact, they must first create a purpose.
-Seeing these two demands exist without the proper resources to fulfill them, the Jewish Fund Teen Board created not just a mission statement targeting these issues, but a meaningful call to action to meet these challenges head-on and leave metropolitan Detroit in a better place.
+From seeing a significant increase of desperately needed mental health services caused by quarantine and isolation and antisemitism on the rise, the Jewish Fund Teen Board created not just a mission statement targeting these issues, but a meaningful call to action to meet these challenges head-on and leave metropolitan Detroit in a better place.

 The Teen Board is proud to fund four organizations committed to making significant community impact in this area: